Keystone Pipeline: History

 In October 2019, the State Department solicited comments on its new draft supplemental environmental impact statement.

 In March 2020, the Premier of Alberta Jason Kenney, who campaigned on promoting the provincial oil and gas industry and promoted it by repealing the carbon tax and establishing an energy war room (Canadian Energy Centre), announced that the UCP government was taking an "equity stake" and providing a "loan guarantee", which amounts to a "total financial commitment of just over $7 billion" to the Keystone XL project.

 On March 31, 2020, CEO Russ Girling announced that TC Energy "will proceed with construction of the Keystone XL Pipeline" and thanked President Donald Trump, Alberta Premier Jason Kenney, and other government officials for "support and advocacy" for Keystone XL.
 Girling said that this construction, which will take place during the COVID-19 pandemic, will follow government and health authorities guidance, to ensure the protection of workers, their families, and surrounding communities from the virus.

-On April 15, 2020, District Judge Brian Morris issued a suspension of the pipeline construction after the plaintiffs, the Northern Plains Resource Council, alleged the project was improperly reauthorised back in 2017.
+On April 15, 2020, District Judge Brian Morris issued a suspension of the pipeline construction after the plaintiffs, the Northern Plains Resource Council, alleged the project was improperly reauthorized back in 2017.
 In the summary judgment, the judge agreed that the Endangered Species Act was violated, thereby voiding the permit.

 On May 28, 2020, the United States Court of Appeals of the Ninth Circuit denied a motion to stay the District Judge's ruling.
 This prompted Solicitor General Noel J. Francisco to file an application for stay to the Supreme Court.
 The application was granted a hearing.

 On July 6, 2020, in the US Army Corps of Engineers v.
 Northern Plains Resource Council case, the Supreme Court of the United States ordered all Keystone XL work be halted.
 The order, however, did not affect any other present or future pipeline construction in the United States, and would be in force until the circuit court, and then the Supreme Court deliver their final rulings.
 In response, TC Energy stated that the U.S. part of the project would be reassessed (but not abandoned); the Canadian part would proceed as before.

-On January 20, 2021, United States President Joe Biden revoked the permit for the pipeline on his first day in office.
+On January 20, 2021, United States President Joe Biden revoked the permit for the pipeline on his first day in office citing protecting the environment as a reason for ending the zero-emissions method of transporting oil.

 On June 9, 2021, the Keystone XL project was abandoned by its developer.
 At the time of the project's cancellation, approximately 8% of the pipeline had been constructed.

+On January 22, 2025, Donald Trump, who had become President again, rescinded Biden's executive order that canceled the pipeline's permits, a move that could reopen potential construction of the oil system.

+2025 rupture and oil spill

+On April 8, 2025, an oil spill occurred in North Dakota after the pipeline ruptured.
+An employee reported hearing a "mechanical bang" at approximately 7:44 A.M.